prof-rossetti/intro-to-python/notes/clis/git.md

 ### Remote Repositories

 When you create a new empty repository on GitHub, it will display a screen that contains the `REMOTE_ADDRESS`.
 Otherwise, to find the `REMOTE_ADDRESS` of any existing GitHub repository, visit its homepage and click the big green "Clone or download" button.
 The address should resemble `https://github.com/USERNAME/REPONAME.git` (HTTPS), or `git@github.com:USERNAME/REPONAME.git` (SSH).

+> NOTE: to enable SSH, see this guide on [connecting to GitHub via SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), which will prompt you to generate a public/private key pair and save the files locally in your "~/.ssh" directory.
+These files help establish your identity to GitHub.

 #### Cloning Remote Repositories